 2012 Mark Webber, Red Bull

 Lewis Hamilton currently holds the race lap record around the streets of Monte Carlo in its current configuration, setting a 1:12.909 in the Mercedes W12 at the 2021 Monaco Grand Prix.

-As for the fast qualifying lap in Monte Carlo, that goes to Hamilton also who's 2019 pole time of a 1:10.166 was the fastest a Formula 1 car has ever completed a lap of the current Monaco layout.
+As for the fastest qualifying lap in Monte Carlo, that goes to Hamilton also, whose 2019 pole time of a 1:10.166 was the fastest a Formula 1 car has ever completed a lap of the current Monaco layout.

 Daniel Ricciardo: “Monaco is my favourite race of the year because it creates the most adrenaline and excitement.
 The circuit is insane; I don’t want to say that we shouldn’t race cars on it because we should and it’s the best thing ever, but it’s crazy to think we race around the streets so close to the walls like we do."